Folks who know and love Disney know there’s nothing as festive as a Disney Christmas. It’s the most Magical Place on Earth, after all.

 “The resorts celebrate the holidays, as well,” Duiser told us, “with spectacular Christmas trees in the lobby, a life sized gingerbread house in the lobby of the Grand Floridian, a gingerbread carousel in the lobby of the Beach Club, and a gingerbread castle in the lobby of the Contemporary.”

 DiNoto echoes that sentiment: “You'll find stunning, massive Christmas trees and often incredible gingerbread creations, too.
-The Grand Floridian is host to a massive traditional gingerbread house -- there's an actual shop inside! -- Disney's Beach Club Resort usually has a working gingerbread carousel, and Disney's Boardwalk often creates a smaller version of itself.”
+Disney's Boardwalk often creates a smaller version of itself.”

-In addition to helping you and yours get into the holiday spirit, these displays make for amazing holiday photo ops, so pack your selfie stick or prepare to ask a passerby to take a quick pic.
+In addition to helping you and yours get into the holiday spirit, these displays make for amazing holiday photo ops, so prepare to ask a passerby to take a quick pic.
+There are Disney photographers taking pictures at some of the trees, and even if you haven't purchased Memory Maker, they'll snap a photo with your camera.

-“Resort hopping is a fun way to see the magic of Disney.”
-You need to plan your trips, though.
-“Magic Kingdom,” she told us, “closes early on certain nights for the Very Merry Christmas party, and if you aren't attending you have to leave.
+Staying on property comes with another benefit, extra time in the parks.
+But Huitron says, you need to plan your theme park days.
+“Magic Kingdom,” she told us, “closes early on certain nights for Mickey's Very Merry Christmas party, and if you aren't attending you have to leave by 6 p.m.
 So the best thing to do is plan out your days in advance.
-See which park is open the latest on what days, and take advantage of any extra magic hours.”
+See which park is open the latest on which days, and take advantage of any extra magic hours.”

 6. Prioritize Disney Springs And Venture Out To Fort Wilderness

 “Spend some time at Disney Springs!”
 DiNoto told us.
 “The sounds and sights are so beautiful this time of year.
 You'll find holiday music and themed food and drink offerings.”
-She’s also a fan of the Christmas tree trail and said, “You might even find a special visitor from the North Pole on the trail!”
+She’s also a fan of the Christmas tree trail!

 Another of her favorite places?
 Fort Wilderness.
 “It's always fun to head over to Fort Wilderness, rent a golf cart, and drive around seeing how everyone has decorated their campgrounds.
 It's so much fun to see how creative everyone is!”